treasure-data/digdag/digdag-docs/src/composing_workflow.rst

 Defining variables
 ----------------------------------

-You can define variables using 3 ways:
+You can define variables in 3 ways:

 * Using ``export`` parameter in YAML
 * Setting variable programmably using API